Boden-C/axiom/README.md

 > Are you maybe looking for [Project Sentinel](https://github.com/Boden-C/sentinel)?
 > See the branch [dev](../dev) for more information

+This project is being split, some of it will be moved to [Project Catalyst](https://github.com/Boden-C/catalyst)

 # Developer
 ## Starting